wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-dsc-cd-chocolatey.md

         -ResourceGroupName MY-AUTOMATION-RG -AutomationAccountName MY-AUTOMATION-ACCOUNT `
         -Id $compilationJobId

-These steps result in a new node configuration named “ISVBoxConfig.isvbox” being placed on the pull server.
-The node configuration name is built as “configurationName.nodeName”.
+These steps result in a new node configuration named "ISVBoxConfig.isvbox" being placed on the pull server.
+The node configuration name is built as "configurationName.nodeName".

 ## Step 5: Creating and maintaining package metadata